dedee95/SEXmer/docs/detail_algorithm.md

 4. Identify the largest separation gap.
 5. Record the two values surrounding the largest gap.
 6. Calculate the midpoint between these two values as the classification threshold.
-7. Verify that the dataset contains both low-marker and high-marker groups.
+7. Check whether the dataset contains both low-marker and high-marker signal groups.
+8. Use largest-gap clustering only if:
-8. If the largest gap is ≥20% and both groups contain expected signal ranges, use largest-gap clustering.
+    - the largest gap is ≥ 20%, and
+    - at least one sample has low marker signal ≤ 20%, and
+    - at least one sample has high marker signal ≥ 80%.
 9. Assign samples above the threshold as high-marker sex and samples below the threshold as low-marker sex.
-10. Calculate confidence according to separation strength.
+10. Calculate confidence according to marker-ratio separation strength.
 ```

 ### SEXmer iterative classifier (SIC)
-The main goal of this algorithm is to improve sex-specific kmer scan when the initial known female or male sample are limited.
+The main goal of this algorithm is to improve sex-specific kmer when the initial known female or male samples are limited.
+SIC uses the current sex-specific kmer to assign pseudolabels to unknown samples and iteratively improves the sex-specific marker set.

 ```
 1. Take input from the initial known male and female samples with their sex-specific kmer.
 2. Convert the initial sex-specific kmer into a 2-bit encoded integer and store it in a hash-based marker index.
 3. Scan all unknown samples against the initial marker sex index.
 4. Calculate marker ratios for every unknown sample.
-5. Build a classification model using largest-gap clustering.
+5. Build a classification model using largest-gap clustering or the fixed signal rule.
-6. Evaluate classification separation.
-7. Select unknown samples with strong high-marker or low-marker signals and assign pseudo-sex labels.
+6. Identify unknown samples with strong high-marker or low-marker signals.
+7. Assign high-confidence pseudo-sex labels to selected unknown samples (select 1 sample each iteration).
 8. Add pseudo-labeled samples into the corresponding reference group (known male & female).
-9. Recalculate MSK/FSK markers using updated references.
+9. Recalculate MSK/FSK markers using updated reference groups.
-10. Repeat the process until:
+10. Repeat the the scan, classification, pseudo-labeling, and marker-recalculation process until:
     - Strong separation is achieved,
     - Target reference size is reached (at the least 8 male or 8 female in total),
     - No improvement occurs,